apache/maven-site/content/markdown/guides/introduction/introduction-to-dependency-mechanism.md

 `Important note: The usage of this scope is not recommended!`

-In rare occurrences it's needed to use a dependency which is not available in any repository, but only on local machine, for example a jar of some commercial application.
+In rare occurrences it's necessary to use a dependency which is not available in any repository, but only on local machine; For example, a jar of some commercial application.
 To include such a dependency in the build, the _system_ scope can be used.
 Dependencies with the scope _system_ are not looked up in the Maven repository system.
 Instead, the `dependency` element contains a `systemPath` pointing to a jar on the local file system.